tumpio/requestcontrol/_locales/en/manual.rst

 the original request by changing the parts of the original URL (e.g. by instructing requests to redirect to a different port).

-Both methods may be used together.
-Redirect instructions will be parsed and applied first to the request URL before parameter expansion.
+Both methods may be used same time.
+Redirect instructions will be parsed and applied first to the request URL before parameter expansions.

-Parameter expansion may also be used within a redirect instruction allowing to create redirect instructions based on the original request's URL.
+Parameter expansion may also be used within a redirect instruction.

 Parameter expansion
 ~~~~~~~~~~~~~~~~~~~